About the Fula Flute

 Lanciné Conde

-Lanciné Conde is a master of the Malinké flute tradition who was born and raised in the small village of Sanankoro, in the Hamanah region near Kouroussa, in Guinea, West Africa.
+Lanciné Conde was a master of the Malinké flute tradition.
+He was born and raised in the small village of Sanankoro, in the Hamanah region near Kouroussa, Guinea.
 Lanciné was steeped in the music of his people from a very early age.
-Well versed in the traditional drumming of his village, he is proficient in the dunun (bass) drums, but his specialty is playing the tambin, or fulé: a unique 3-holed transverse flute made from a woody vine that grows along the banks of the river (it is also known as the Fula or Fulani flute, for its origins among those peoples).
-On the flute, Lanciné brings forth even the most complicated of musical passages with the ease and grace of one who has spent a lifetime mastering its subtleties and nuances.
+Well versed in the traditional drumming of his village, he was proficient in the dunun (bass) drums, but his specialty was playing the tambin.

 Dave Kobrenski